 Do you wish you could replace your entire tooth, not just the portion that’s visible in your smile?
 With the help of dental implants, you can make that dream a reality at Coco Dental.
-Not only can Dr. Patel restore your missing teeth with high-quality, durable dental crowns, but he can place implants entirely in our dental office.
+Not only can Dr. Patel restore your missing teeth with high-quality, durable dental crowns, but he can place dental implants in our Dallas dental office.
 Unlike other tooth replacement methods, dental implants are meant to turn back time on tooth loss and restore all of your missing tooth’s previous functions.
 With highly-advanced dental technology, he’ll be able to fine-tune every stage of your dental implant tooth replacement plan and ensure the most successful outcome possible.
 To schedule a consultation, contact his dental office today!

 Dental implants are designed to replace the entire root structure, which disappears after a tooth goes missing.
 The root is responsible for many functions and makes chewing and grinding food feel natural.
 Unlike bridges and dentures, which only replace the crown portions of teeth and do not address the bone tissue underneath, dental implants resemble natural teeth more effectively than any other option.